 Vis bar and club guide

 Vis is a happening destination when it comes to bars, with several solid places to enjoy a beverage.
 Bejbi, just across from the ferry, is where to sink a few with locals and internationals.
 In Komiža, Corto Maltese is a good choice for cocktails among the younger set, while hipster cafe-bar-cum-restaurant Fabrika is good for coffee and cocktails.
-Aquarius is the only place to truly party on Vis island, a club where traditional island life and big-city rave intersect.
+Lunatic is the only place to truly party on Vis island, a club where traditional island life and big-city rave intersect.